plentz/lol_dba/README.md

-#Rails Indexes
+#Lol DBA

-Rails indexes is a small package of 2 rake tasks that scan your application models and displays a list of columns that _probably_ should be indexed.
+Lol DBA is a small package of 2 rake tasks that scan your application models and displays a list of columns that _probably_ should be indexed.

 *Note:* there should be mode fields depending on your application design and custom queries.